 - Mix in lemon zest and lemon juice.

-- Gradually add the dry ingredients into the wet ingredients, mixing well.
+- Gradually add the dry ingredients into the wet ingredients, mixing well, but gently.

 - Pour batter into prepared pan.

 - Shake pan to smooth out and to release any trapped air.